carterstroup/PyWar/README.md

 ## Getting Started

-To get started with the Terminal War Game, follow these steps:
+To get started with PyWar, follow these steps:

 1. **Clone the Repository:**
     ```bash